A Survey on Speech Deepfake Detection: Training and robustness advancements in fully Deepfake detection

-\textbf{Knowledge Distillation (KD)} The large-scale detection models make them difficult to deploy on edge devices with limited memory and computational power.
-KD is proposed to capture knowledge in a complex detection architecture into a smaller, single model that is much easier to deploy without significant loss in performance \cite{Liao2022distillation, ren2023lightweight}.
-Xue et al. \cite{xue2023learning} introduce a self-distillation apporach, where the student model is trained to learn prediction-based knowledge through computing Kullback-Leibler (KL) divergence loss of Softmax outputs between students and teachers, as well as feature-based knowledge by computing the MSE loss between feature maps of students and teachers.
-Lu et al. \cite{lu2024one} propose an offline distillation method that freezes the parameters of the teacher model to train the student model, while the student model is trained only on bonafide data to maximize learning of the genuine speech feature space.
-Ren et al. \cite{ren2023voice} suggest that online distillation could enable the student model to learn extra knowledge from mutual learning with the teacher model.
+\textbf{Knowledge Distillation (KD)} Large detection models are difficult to deploy on edge devices with limited resources.
+Knowledge distillation (KD) addresses this by transferring knowledge to a smaller model, facilitating deployment with minimal performance loss \cite{Liao2022distillation, ren2023lightweight}.
+Xue et al. \cite{xue2023learning} introduce a self-KD approach where the student model learns from the teacher by minimizing both the Kullback-Leibler (KL) divergence of softmax outputs and the MSE loss between feature maps.
+Lu et al. \cite{lu2024one} propose an offline KD method that freezes the teacher model’s parameters and trains the student model solely on bona fide data to focus on genuine speech features.
+Ren et al. \cite{ren2023voice} suggest that online KD allows the student model to learn additional knowledge through mutual learning with the teacher model.